wp-plugins/wpsso/readme.txt

 <p>WordPress Social Sharing Optimization (WPSSO) gives you <strong>total control over the information social websites need</strong>, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; no sharing buttons required!</p>

 <p><strong>Already have social sharing buttons?</strong> No problem!
-Sharing buttons <em>only submit URLs to social websites</em> &mdash; WPSSO can then provide all the information those social websites need to know about your shared content.
+Sharing buttons <em>only submit URLs to social websites</em> &mdash; WPSSO can then provide everything those social websites need to know about your shared content.
 Use WPSSO by itself, or in combination with any of your favorite social sharing buttons.</p>

 </td></tr></table>